 Spring thunderstorms in Texas and the Midwest are common occurrences, they tend to come out of nowhere and range from short rainstorms to severe thunderstorms that produce high winds, hail and often yield violent tornadoes.
-Being caught in these storms can quickly turn into a truly freighting experience.
-In the midst of the most violent storms a clear and sunny day can quickly turn into a dark and terrifying experience.
-Sometimes we watch as the storm slowly approaches, other times, we just see the sky transform from a beautiful blue to a vicious black tempest, catching people of guard.
+Being caught in these storms can quickly turn into a genuinely freighting experience.
+In the midst of the most violent storms, a bright and sunny day can quickly turn into a dark and terrifying experience.
+Sometimes we watch as the storm slowly approaches, other times, we just see the sky transform from a beautiful blue to a vicious black tempest, catching people off guard.
 While thunderstorms disrupt our day and can cause fear, they often pass with little or no lasting consequences.
-But when the thunderstorms turn into severe storms, the consequences frequently have lasting affects, not only to our property but also in our lives.
+But when the thunderstorms turn into severe storms, the results frequently have lasting effects, not only on our property but also in our lives.
 Often in the center of the fiercest storms, where the most devastating tornados are spawned, people lives are changed forever.
 Some will lose their lives in just a moment of time; others may be left with physical injuries from surviving the storm.
 Others may end up with silent and invisible wounds from the storm that persist throughout their lifetime.

 It does not matter what storms we find ourselves in, what matters is, there is hope for all of us who find ourselves in the midst of the storm.

-- Please check out my weekly blog by clicking on the blog button at the top of the page.
-My intent is to post a new blog post once a week.
+- Check out my weekly blog by clicking on the blog button at the top of the page.
+I intend to post a new blog post once a week.
 However, sometimes life and/or my PTSD gets in the way.

 - You also have the option of following my blog through email.
-Simply add your email and click follow, then respond to the email that you will receive to verify you want to follow the blog.
+Just add your email and click follow, then respond to the email, to verify you want to follow the blog.